Has Senegal Filed CAS Appeal Against CAF’s Decision to Award Morocco 2025 AFCON Trophy?

 Earlier, YEN.com.gh reported that Idrissa Gueye said he would return his AFCON winners’ medal to Morocco after Senegal were stripped of the 2025 title.

-He also criticised the Senegalese Football Federation for challenging the decision at the Court of Arbitration for Sport.
+While he criticised the decision, he also slammed the Senegalese Football Federation for challenging the CAF ruling at the Court of Arbitration for Sport.

 Source: YEN.com.gh